The “Create A New Origami Component” tutorial is split into nine parts and is intended to be followed sequentially from start to finish:

 As well as a support status, the

-obt init command will ask for a support email address and slack channel.
+create-component command will ask for a support email address, slack channel and github team.
 This will help identify your team as owners of the component.
 When the component is published a message will display in the component registry letting potential users know that support is not guaranteed by the Origami team, and that they should contact your team before using the component.

 This tutorial won’t expand on other questions asked by the